 Farther north in the Arctic Ocean near Norway, researchers recently demonstrated that underwater fiber optic telecommunication cables can pick up low-frequency whale songs.
 This means it might be possible to transform existing fiber optic cables into a series of hydrophones to monitor for whales around the world.

 Experts hope these emerging examples of acoustic alert systems will inform boats all over the world when whales are near so they can avoid hurting these marine giants.
-“Nobody wants to hit a whale,” Glader notes.
+“Nobody wants to hit a whale,” Glander notes.
 “When you think about what it would take to protect whales, it’s really not huge dollars.”

 All scrolling images are by Brianna Randall.